-Rasita is at the Institute of Biomedical Ethics currently as a visiting scholar, and is hoping to begin her PhD at the IBME from September.
-With special interests in Palliative and End-of-Life Care, she hopes to pursue her doctoral research on international policy guidelines for dementia patients in palliative care settings.
+Rasita is a PhD student at the Institute of Biomedical Ethics and a recipient of the Swiss Government Excellence Scholarship.
+With special interests in Palliative and End-of-Life Care, her doctoral research focuses on international policy guidelines for dementia patients in palliative care settings.

 - Organ Donation